Professional editor, author of eight books, and co-author of six others.

 HUMOR/WHIMSY - BEARCAT WITH A SMARTPHONE

-Bernard Bearcat - "I Found Your Phone" with advice column "Go
+Bernard Bearcat - "I Found Your Phone" with the advice column "Go

-to see if I could be taught to communicate, you know like that gorilla, but
+Bernard could be taught to communicate, like that gorilla, but typing, instead

 FANTASY ROMANCE - ACCIDENTAL LANDING IN WRONG DIMENSION